uptonking/nostalgia-studio/excel-handsontable/src-pkgs/nosontable-react/README.md

 # nosontable-react
+- React wrapper for nosontable, a JavaScript data grid component with a spreadsheet look & feel

-This is a fork of `@handsontable/react.v2.1.0` to and is designed to work with nosontable, a fork of the last MIT release of Handsontable
+> This is a fork of `@handsontable/react.v2.1.0` and is designed to work with nosontable, a fork of the last MIT release of Handsontable

 ## Installation

 Use npm to install this wrapper together with Handsontable.

 ```
-npm install nosontable nosontable-react
+npm install nosontable-react
 ```

 ## Usage